indicwiki-iiit/Villages-in-India/README.md

-# Generating Wikipedia Articles on 6,00,000+ Indian Villages in Telugu (Ongoing)
+# Generating Wikipedia Articles on 6,00,000+ Indian Villages in Telugu

 ## 1. Data Gathering 📊
 The data consists of 479 different attributes corresponding to